suhock/php-dependency-injection/README.md

-Every `RequestHandler` and any service in its dependency graph receives the current request's `RequestContext`; when `dispose()` runs, the scope's cached instances are released — and any that implement [`DisposableInterface`](#disposing-services) have their `dispose()` method called — so nothing carries over into the next iteration of the loop.
-The same pattern applies to any long-running runtime — a RoadRunner or Swoole worker, a queue consumer, or a daemon — with the runtime's own receive loop in place of `frankenphp_handle_request()`.
+Every `RequestHandler` and any service in its dependency graph receives the current request's `RequestContext`; when `dispose()` runs, the scope's cached instances are released (and any that implement [`DisposableInterface`](#disposing-services) have their `dispose()` method called), so nothing carries over into the next iteration of the loop.
+The same pattern applies to any long-running runtime (a RoadRunner or Swoole worker, a queue consumer, or a daemon), with the runtime's own receive loop in place of `frankenphp_handle_request()`.

 ### Disposing services

-A service that holds a resource — a database transaction, an open file, a socket — often needs to release it deterministically when its lifetime ends, rather than waiting for garbage collection.
+A service that holds a resource (a database transaction, an open file, a socket) often needs to release it deterministically when its lifetime ends, rather than waiting for garbage collection.
 A service can implement `DisposableInterface` to be notified: